-Solution: Let the cost of 10 eggs be \mathbf{z} x.
+Solution: Let the cost of 10 eggs be $\not\equiv x$ .

-We know that as the number of eggs increases, the cost will also increases such that the ratio of the number of eggs and the ratio of their costs will remain the same.
+We know that as the number of eggs increases, the cost will also increase such that the ratio of the number of eggs and the ratio of their costs will remain the same.
 In other words, the ratio of the number of eggs and the ratio of the cost of eggs is in proportion.